Boise State Broncos men's basketball

-The Boise State Broncos men's basketball team represents Boise State University in the Mountain West Conference.
+The Boise State Broncos men's basketball team represents Boise State University in the Pac-12 Conference.
 The Broncos are led by head coach Leon Rice, hired in March 2010, and play their home games on campus at ExtraMile Arena in Boise, Idaho.
 BSU's most recent appearance in the NCAA tournament was in 2024.

 History

 Greg Graham era

 Athletic director Gene Bleymaier hired Greg Graham to be head coach in 2002.
 In eight seasons, Graham had a 142–112 record at Boise State and led Boise State to a berth in the 2004 NIT, 2008 NCAA tournament and 2009 CBI.
 For leading Boise State to the NCAA tournament, the Western Athletic Conference named Graham "Coach of the Year" in 2008.

 In 2010, after a 15–17 season, Bleymaier fired Graham and stated: "We appreciate everything that Coach Graham and his staff have contributed to Boise State the past eight years.
 We felt that in the best interest of the program we needed to make a change."